ShinZert/CARES-RoutingAgent/TWA/TrafficIncidentAgent/README.md

 This agent is designed to work with a stack from CMCL.
 Refer to [this link](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager) to find out how to set up a stack.
 After running the command `./stack.sh build` and then `./stack.sh start <STACK NAME>` at the folder same as the link, you should be able to see a container named as `<STACK NAME>` as you specified earlier.
 Now you can proceed to build the image here and start it as a service by running the same two commands, but at the current folder.

-While you have the container running, you also need to create the database and relation in Postgis by stack.
+While you have the container running, you do not need to create any database or table as it is already automated.
+The PostGIS extension is also automatically enabled.
+You can view the data in stack.
 By opening the Adminer (PostgreSQL GUI) at http://localhost:3838/adminer/ui/?username=postgres&pgsql=.
 Enter `<STACK NAME>-postgis:5432` as the Server and the value from the postgis_password file as the Password.
-The Database slot can be left blank if you don't know what it should be.
-But in our case, our database should be named as `TrafficIncident` and the table should be named so as well.
-The table should include `startTime:bigint`, `endTime:bigint`, `Type:character varing`, `Message:character varying`, `Latitude:double precision`, `Longitude:double precision`, `location: geography NULL`, `Status:Boolean`.
+The Database slot is the default `postgres` and the table is named as `TrafficIncident`.
+The table should include `starttime:bigint`, `endtime:bigint`, `type:character varing`, `message:character varying`, `latitude:double precision`, `longitude:double precision`, `location: geography NULL`, `status:Boolean`.
-Note that `location` starts with lower case and the data type needs to be enabled by calling `CREATE EXTENSION postgis;` in order to be available.

 After having the container running and setting up the table as described, you can send a `POST` query with url `http://localhost:1016/traffic-incident-agent/retrieve` to get the agent running and deposit values into Postgres.
 One of the recommended ways is to work with Postman and build a query from there.